 I mean, sure, it sounds cool.
 I’m sure some people would be impressed by it.

-But honestly, that’s the only reason why I’d be doing it.
+But honestly, that’s the only reason why I was doing it.

 And that’s a pretty dumb reason.

-There are more important and impressive things in life and travel than visiting as many countries as you possibly can in a certain time frame; I want to focus on those instead.
+There are more important things in life and in travel than visiting as many countries as you possibly can in a certain time frame; I want to focus on those instead.

 It Limits Where You Can Go